 Without further ado, let’s dive right in!

 Baby gear is a hugely popular dropshipping market, and for good reason!
-According to a report by Statista, baby products are set to make a whopping $66.8 billion dollars per year in sales by 2017.
+According to a report by Statista, baby products are set to make a whopping $66.8 billion dollars per year in sales.
 Parents, aunts, uncles, and grandparents all love to shower babies in outfits, new toys and more.

 Shipping: Shipping baby gear is usually super easy.
 Most products are small and light.
 The bigger ones typically break down to fit in a compact package.

 Pricing Range: Due to the huge variety of baby products, prices vary massively.
 However, the majority of items lie in the $10-$200 range, which is perfect for online retail.

 Overall, baby gear can be an excellent niche to build your online presence around.
 As long as you know the laws in your country and do some research to find the products with the least competition, it can work great for you.

 Here are a few baby gear suppliers to get you started!